What Does it Take to Be a Dietetic Technician?

 - Provide dietitians with assistance researching food, nutrition, or food service systems.

-Things a Dietetic Technician Should Know How to Do
+What a Dietetic Technician Should Know

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.